 O. Uzuner, Y. Luo, P. Szolovits.
 Evaluating the state-of-the-art in automatic de-identification.
 J Am Med Inform Assoc 2007 Sep-Oct; 14(5):550-63.

-MITRE researchers have co-authored four papers on MIST, alone and with partner institutions:
+MITRE researchers have co-authored several papers on MIST, alone and with partner institutions:

 B. Wellner, M. Huyck, S. Mardis, J. Aberdeen, A. Morgan, L. Peshkin, A. Yeh, J. Hitzeman, L. Hirschman.
 Rapidly retargetable approaches to de-identification in medical records.
 J Am Med Inform Assoc 2007 Sep-Oct;14(5):564-73.